 - Minimally invasive robot-assisted surgery, including robotic partial nephrectomy, which removes the cancer while preserving the normal and unaffected portion of the kidney

 - Cryoablation, a nonsurgical treatment that freezes and destroys small kidney tumors

 - Traditional open surgery, which is needed in rare cases where tumors are large, complex, or invasive

 - Advanced chemotherapy treatments to help shrink kidney cancer tumors that have spread (metastasized) to other areas of the body

 - Clinical trials

-In 2015, we were the first in the world to perform a new procedure for metastatic kidney cancer.
-The procedure involved suctioning a kidney cancer tumor from a patient’s vena cava (a vein that carries blood into the heart), followed by minimally invasive kidney removal surgery.
-The patient then participated in a clinical trial that used genetic material from the tumor to produce a vaccine to fight the disease.
+We also performed a world-first procedure for metastatic kidney cancer.
+The procedure involved suctioning a kidney cancer tumor from a patient’s vena cava (a vein that carries blood into the heart), followed by minimally invasive surgery to remove the kidney.
+The patient then participated in a clinical trial that involved using genetic material from the tumor to produce a vaccine to fight the disease.